deislabs/duffle-vscode/README.md

 * View your installed bundles
 * Create and populate Duffle credential sets

-This is an alpha release of the extension.
+This is a beta release of the extension.
 Please report any bugs or problems, and let us know if you have any suggestions or feature requests!
 You can reach us via our [GitHub issues page](https://github.com/deislabs/duffle-vscode/issues).

 ## Getting started with the extension